-&lt;sup>2The language of Objective II.3, along with the accompanying strategies, have been deleted from SULC's Strategic Plan as this objective is moot and is no longer relevant following the expiration of Louisiana's Grad Act in 2016.
+2The language of Objective II.3, along with the accompanying strategies, has been deleted from SULC's Strategic Plan as this objective is moot and is no longer relevant following the expiration of Louisiana's Grad Act in 2016.

-Activity: Southern University Law Center Bar Passage Rate
+Program: Southern University Law Center

-Objective: Ensure that at least 75% of SULC's graduates in a calendar year who sat for a bar examination pass a bar examination administered within two years of their date of graduation.
+- Activity: Southern University Law Center Bar Passage Rate - Objective: Ensure that at least 75% of SULC's graduates in a calendar year who sat for a bar examination pass a bar examination administered within two years of their date of graduation.